 They’re also a great way to add a pop of colour into your wardrobe.
-Colour-blocking is going to be huge this spring and after a visit to Pure London last week to see the autumn/winter trends, I can tell you it’s going to continue for the rest of the year.
-If, like me, your wardrobe is 50 shades of black and you’re wary of bright hues, Snag’s colourful tights will let you drip-feed a pantone shade into your daily look.
+If, like me, your wardrobe is 50 shades of black and white you’re wary of bright hues, Snag’s colourful tights will let you drip-feed a pantone shade into your daily look.

 New tones feature Beach Bum (aqua), Shepherds Delight (red), Suffragette Purple (purple), Raspberry Pie (pink), Hit the Bottle (green) and Pumpkin Spice (orange, which is going to be a massive trend this spring.)